Toolkit for Advising Online Students

 Effective use of UCanWeb to search for available courses.

-The fastest way to get to the list of courses being offered next semester is to go to the "Class Schedule" link on the UCanWeb landing page.
+The fastest way to get to the list of courses being offered next semester is to go to Browse Classes in UCanWeb.
+Refer to the How to schedule your classes on UCanWeb guide for more information.
 Students will have to log in to UCanWeb once they are ready to register for their classes.

 The Class Schedule Search can be used to select for certain criteria and pull up only the courses that meet those search criteria.

-2) Course Number: % can be used as a wildcard.
-Find upper-division courses by using "3%" and then "4%" to pull up a list of all 300-level or 400-level courses
+- Course Number: % can be used as a wildcard.
+Find upper-division courses by using "3%" and then "4%" to pull up a list of all 300-level or 400-level courses.

 Sharing Files via OneDrive